dqops/dqo/docs/checks/column/datetime/date-values-in-future-percent.md

 # date values in future percent data quality checks

-Column-level check that ensures that there are no more than a set percentage of date values in future in a monitored column.
+A column-level check that ensures that there are no more than a set percentage of date values in the future in a monitored column.

 ___